-This is inflammation of the breast which may follow a blocked milk duct or engorgement.
+This is inflammation of the breast.
 The inflamed part of the breast becomes red, hot and painful.
 You are likely to have a fever and a flu-like feeling.
-Keep breastfeeding to keep milk flowing through the breast and seek medical advice as
+Keep breastfeeding to keep milk flowing through the breast and seek medical advice as soon as possible.